Crossroads’ mission is to nourish our community’s low-income families and individuals by providing nutritious food and supportive education.”

 nourishing people and powering change since 2001

-Today, Crossroads fulfills its mission through our programs and services.
-We get nutritious food to the hands of our low-income neighbors through our distribution network and our in-house pantry.
+Crossroads fulfills its mission through our programs and services.
+We get nutritious food into the hands of our low-income neighbors through our distribution network and our in-house pantry.
 We also are changing the way people think of hunger and hunger solutions by providing supportive education to the general public and to the clients we serve.

 The foundation for Crossroads began in 1983, when dedicated volunteers at First United Methodist Church, Dallas (FUMC) provided lunches and gently used clothing to individuals experiencing homelessness.
 Before long, FUMC opened a tiny food pantry in the church and began other outreach programs.

 In 1998, First Presbyterian Church, Dallas (FPC) acquired the old Otis Elevator Building at 1822 Young Street, which soon became the home of The Stewpot, FPC’s outreach ministry for persons experiencing homelessness.
 FPC then invited FUMC to move its outreach ministry to share 1822 Young Street.

 We were thrilled to move into more than 7,000 square feet of space to better serve more people.
 The Stewpot primarily served persons without a home, and Crossroads served low-income families.
 Together, we strove to provide a continuum of care.